AmeilaKo/Text-encrypt_decrypt-python/README.md

 # encrypt_decrypt-python
-This script is for text encryption/decryption
+This script is for text encryption/decryption.</br>
-You will need to provide message to encrypt, key for message encryption and file path to write encrypted message to, where the file must be already existed to begin with
+You will need to provide message to encrypt, key for message encryption and file path to write encrypted message to, where the file must be already existed to begin with. </br>
 If you would like to read encrypted message from the file, will need to provide the correct key value and the file path.

 Note: